Death by Dangerous Driving

 But that sort of statement doesn’t necessarily make people drive with greater care.
 Driving is necessary, it’s familiar, and it’s accessible.
 And that can breed complacency, momentary lapses, and an under-appreciation of the dangers.

 Headlines continue to bring the devastating consequences of dangerous driving to the fore.
-And the law treats very seriously the offence of causing death by dangerous driving (driving in a way that falls far below what would be expected of a competent and careful driver and where it would be obvious to a competent and careful driver that driving in that way would be dangerous).
+The law treats very seriously the offence of causing death by dangerous driving (driving in a way that falls far below what would be expected of a competent and careful driver and where it would be obvious to a competent and careful driver that driving in that way would be dangerous).
 Those convicted face a prison sentence of up to 14 years, as well as disqualification from driving for at least two years.

 But, as with many other types of criminal cases, justice is not always perceived to have been done.
 It’s something that the Government has been looking into as part of its consultation: ‘Driving offences and penalties relating to causing death or serious injury’.
 One of the big questions is whether or not the current maximum penalty adequately reflects the culpability of the person responsible, or whether 14 years should be increased to life imprisonment.